 11.US media has quoted a spokesman of the Naval Special Warfare group as saying: “There’s no precedent for this.
 It’s the worst day in our history by a mile.”
 Of the 22 Naval Special Warfare members killed, 17 were SEALs and five were direct support personnel.

 12.Since the US military action began in Afghanistan in October, 2001, this is the second time that the Taliban has brought down a US helicopter.
 In an earlier successful strike by it in the Kunar province on June 28,2005, eight SEALS and eight other military personnel were killed when their copter was brought down by the Taliban.
 Another three SEALs were killed during a firefight on the ground.

 13. An estimated 383 foreign troops have been killed so far this year, almost 50 of them in the first week of August.
 The catastrophic attack underlines the undamaged capability of the Afghan Taliban to take the NATO forces by surprise and inflict heavy casualties on them and its determination to make the US withdrawal from Afghanistan a humiliating retreat and not a successful withdrawal. ( 9-8-11)

-binaire opties halal ( The writer is Additional Secretary (retd), Cabinet Secretariat, Govt. of India, New Delhi, and, presently, Director, Institute For Topical Studies, Chennai, and Associate of the Chennai Centre For China Studies.
+binaire opties technische analyse ( The writer is Additional Secretary (retd), Cabinet Secretariat, Govt. of India, New Delhi, and, presently, Director, Institute For Topical Studies, Chennai, and Associate of the Chennai Centre For China Studies.
 E-mail:)